fjod/nginx-certbot/README.md

+# This fork is made because original repo is not updated while several PR's are present

 # Boilerplate for nginx with Let’s Encrypt on docker-compose

 > This repository is accompanied by a [step-by-step guide on how to